Skip to content

 Service Name: Any name that identifies the Volt MX Go Foundry Identity Services.

-3. Login with your Domino credentials within this wizard modal dialog and click Allow.
+4. Login with your Domino credentials within this wizard dialog and click Allow.

 Note

-6. On Summary, review the final forms and views fields you want to import, and then click Build Iris Application..
+6. On Summary, review the final forms, fields in each form, views and agent, and then click Build Iris Application.

 Note

-It may take a while to complete the publishing of the imported Iris app.
+It may take a while to complete the publishing of the imported Domino app.

-7. On Result, see the final forms and views, and then click Done.
+7. On Result, see the final forms, views, actions,agent and then click Done.

 Tip

-• The check mark icon beside each of the forms, fields, and views means that it was successfully created.
+• The check mark icon beside each of the forms, fields from the forms, views and agents means that it was successfully created.

-• The warning icon beside each of the forms, fields, and views means that the supported datatype doesn't match with the Iris app datatype.
+• The warning icon beside each of the forms, fields from the forms, views and agents means that the supported property values doesn't match with the Volt MX Go Iris app property values.

-• Turn on the Show only error toggle to see all the fields with the warning icon.
+• Turn on the Show only error toggle to see all the fields with the error icon.

-Once you click Done, each of the selected forms, views, and agents are imported into Iris through the use of Forms in Volt MX Go Iris.
+Once you click Done, each of the selected forms, views, and agents are imported into Volt MX Go Iris through the use of forms.
 The App Events [desktop] appears.

 Note

-• You can view the final result of the .nsf file that you configured in Domino REST API.
+• You can view the final result of the Domino database .nsf that you configured in Domino REST API.

-• You can click the link click here to view logs on a separate window to see the summarized forms, views, and app forms on one page.
+• You can click the link click here to view logs on a separate window to see the summarized forms, views, agents and app forms.

-Import a Domino Application from the existing Foundry app
+Import a Domino Application using existing identity service from existing Volt MX Go Foundry app

 1. On the top menu, select ProjectImportDomino Application.
 The VoltMX Design Import Wizard opens.